OpenVidu/openvidu.io/docs/docs/self-hosting/single-node/on-premises/admin.md

 ## Changing the configuration

-You can check how to check the configuration in the [Changing Configuration](/docs/self-hosting/configuration/changing-config) section.
-Also there are multiple guides in the [How to Guides](/docs/self-hosting/how-to-guides) section that can help you with specific configuration changes.
+You can check how to change the configuration in the [Changing Configuration](/docs/self-hosting/configuration/changing-config) section.
+Also, there are multiple guides in the [How to Guides](/docs/self-hosting/how-to-guides) section that can help you with specific configuration changes.

 ## Uninstalling OpenVidu